 Merton Abby textiles designed first by William Morris and later by John Henry Dearle, May Morris, and others.
 Morris designed Brother Rabbit during this period.

 Morris and Co. textiles textiles designed after Morris's attention had shifted to Kelmscott Press and Socialist issues, as well as after his death in 1896.
 During these years, the Firm was under the direction of John Henry Dearle for wallpaper and textiles and May Morris for embroidery.
 The new designs still showed a strong Morris influence.
-Dearle designed Anemone during this period.
+Blackthorn was designed during this period.